SV-1509/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-Predicting the stocks of IBM , Amazon etc.
+Predicting the stocks of IBM , Amazon etc. using LSTM and ARIMA model